Sancha of Castile, Queen of Navarre

 On 20 July 1153, Sancha married Sancho VI of Navarre.
 He is responsible for bringing his kingdom into the political orbit of Europe.
-As "la reyna de Navarra, filla del emperador" (the queen of Navarre, daughter of the Emperor) her August 1179 death was reported in the Annales Toledanos.
+As "la reyna de Navarra, filla del emperador" (the queen of Navarre, daughter of the Emperor) her 5 August 1179 death was reported in the Annales Toledanos, while in the Chronacles of Navarre she died in August 1179.

 Issue

 Sancho and Sancha's children were: